What You Need to Know About Prostate Cancer

 - Weak urine flow

 - Erectile dysfunction

 These signs can also indicate other illnesses.
 If you have any of them, you should see a specialist in urological services (a doctor who focuses on conditions of the male reproductive system) for an evaluation.

-Because there are no early warning signs, it's important to get screened for prostate cancer, especially if you have risk factors like:
+Because prostate cancer has no early warning signs, it's important for men to get screened for prostate cancer, especially if you have risk factors like: